-Nickel Metal Hydride Battery Positive active material (cathode material)
+Positive active material (cathode material) in Nickel Metal Hydride Battery

 Similar to Ni-Cd cells, the positive electrodes in Ni-MH cells, whether cylindrical or prismatic, use the sintered or pasted type.
 The nickel hydroxide for use in Ni-MH cells is basically the same as that used in Ni-Cd.
 Today’s high-performance nickel hydroxide is more advanced in, capacity, coefficient of utilization, power and discharge rate capability, cycle life, high temperature charging efficiency, and cost.

 High-density nickel hydroxide with spherical particles is most commonly employed in pasted positive electrodes. /the said material is prepared in precipitation chambers where nickel sulphate (along with some additives like cobalt and zinc salts to improve performance aspects ) is reacted with sodium hydroxide mixed with a little ammonia.